 For those looking for another long route of moderate difficulty in Red Rock, this combination of three routes offers a nice alternative to the more popular trade routes in Black Velvet Canyon.
 I added an unofficial name to this combination Three of a kind (in the same genre of "Texas HoldEm") just to distinguish it from the multiple other linkups in the area and to provide a forum for putting it on this web site so others can do this great route.
 (Based on other comments I changed it to what sounds like the original name - Texanephrine.)
 It combines the easiest pitches of Texas Hold Em with the classic upper open book pitches of Epinephrine and has a few fun pitches in the middle to link them together.
 It can be done in about the same time as it takes to do Epinephrine, but has a much harder crux pitch that anyone who loves 5.10 crack climbing in Red Rock canyon should aspire to climb just for that pitch alone.

-Pitch 1 5.8 120 feet: Start 100 feet to the right of Epinephrine and 40 feet to the right of the giant corner system.
+Pitch 1 5.8 120 feet: Start 100 feet to the right of Epinephrine and 40 feet to the left of the giant corner system.
 Climb some broken ledges up to a bush passing the bush on the right and climbing a short left facing dihedral until you can step right onto holds on the face.
 Climb up and right past a creaky flake into the giant left facing corner system.
 Climb this to a small roof with twin cracks (crack in the corner and crack on the face to the right).
 Turn the roof, climb a short distance further then traverse left to a chain belay.

 Pitch 2 5.8 120 feet: Step up onto the face and climb the easiest features (left a bit, then back right a bit) putting gear in pods as needed until you are back at the corner system.
 Climb the corner along beautiful varnished rock until you encounter a black bolt on the overhanging face up on the right wall.
 Clip the bolt, step back down and climb directly right for about 30 feet then up towards the brush to a ledge where you step left to the chains,